 It has three padded and ventilated inserts on the backpanel, which promise to keep you comfortable at all times.
 However, it doesn’t have a sternum strap or a hipbelt, and that’s really a shame.

 When it comes to anti-theft backpacks, you can never go wrong with Pacsafe.
-The company is very popular for their anti-theft technologies, which include slash-proof fabrics, hidden and lockable zippers, cut-proof straps and RFID safe pockets.
+The company is very popular for its anti-theft technologies, which include slash-proof fabrics, hidden and lockable zippers, cut-proof straps, and RFID safe pockets.
 And you will find all of those features on their Metrosafe backpack.

-This is a bag that you can literally attach to a pole, leave it unattended and come back to find it spotless.
-It has a combination lock on one of the straps which allows you to secure to strap to something and just lock it in place.
+This is a bag that you can literally attach to a pole, leave it unattended, and come back to find it spotless.
+It has a combination lock on one of the straps which allow you to secure to strap to something and just lock it in place.

 And since this bag is mostly made from steel mesh, there’s no chance someone would be able to cut off the straps and run away with your EDC backpack.